ElectricArc-Yu/EasyL10NTool/README.md

 1. Call `GetLocalizationManager` in your Blueprint.
 2. Bind `OnCurrentGlobalLanguageChanged` event to your function.

-# How to create data for localization
+# How to create dataset

 1. Create a new Data Table in Unreal Engine.
 2. Choose 'FL10NPlainTextTable' or ‘FL10NAssetsTable’ as the row type.